ShadAdman/EdgeRt/README.md

 Our model has 4 shape.
 The batch size,image width, image height and the pixel size.

-If you now the amount of each shape, just hard code them in a const, since each shape is constant.
+- If you know the amount of each shape, just hard code them in a const, since each shape is constant.

 ``` kotlin
 val pixcelSize = Kflite.getInputTensor(0).shape[0] = 1